canonical/netplan/doc/netplan-tutorial.md

       ```
       netplan try
       ```
-      Applies the new configuration temporarily (120 seconds by default) and waits for confirmation (within the specified time) to make them permanent.
+      Applies the new configuration temporarily (120 seconds by default) and waits for confirmation (within the specified time) to make it permanent.

 3. Apply the new Netplan configuration: